addaclinton/ghana-inflation-analysis/README.md

 ## 📁 Project Files

-- `ghana_inflation_analysis.xlsx`: The main Excel workbook containing the raw data, calculations, and the final chart.
+- `Ghana_Inflation_Analysis.xlsx`: The main Excel workbook containing the raw data, calculations, and the final chart.

 ## 🔚 Conclusion